 Light Sources for Spectroscopy

-Generally, monochromatic sources are used to excite materials (for example, in fluorescence measurements) whereas broadband sources are used for absorption, transmission and reflection measurements.
+Spectroscopy light sources produce monochromatic or broadband emission.
+Generally, monochromatic sources are used to excite materials (for example, in fluorescence measurements) whereas broadband sources can be used for simple absorption, transmission and reflection measurements.

 Monochromatic Light Sources